Pablo Mari to Arsenal: In-depth analysis of the Flamengo defender

 As recently as June, he was the man who missed the chance that cost Deportivo La Coruna promotion back to La Liga.
 By November, he was a champion of Brazil and South America, being feted by Flamengo fans as a key factor in the club's first league title in 30 years.

 But for Arsenal supporters, the fascination now is what could lie ahead for the Spanish defender in 2020.
-Mikel Arteta, who moved to Manchester City in the same summer as Mari in 2016, wants to make the player his first signing as a manager.
+Mikel Arteta, who moved to Manchester City in the same summer as Mari in 2016, has made the player his first signing as head coach.
 Edu Gaspar, the club's Brazilian sporting director, appears to like what he has seen too.

 Such informed judges should be enough to encourage supporters but Arsenal fans could be forgiven for being unsure of what to expect.
 Some would say that anyone would be an upgrade on the hapless pairing of Shkodran Mustafi and David Luiz.
 Others remember that both were presented as the solution upon their arrival at the club.